EU AI Act · Frequently Asked Questions

 Annex III lists eight areas: biometrics, critical infrastructure, education, employment, essential services (credit/insurance), law enforcement, migration/border control, and administration of justice.
 See our detailed Annex III guide.

 Yes, if you are a provider established outside the EU.
-Article 22 requires non-EU providers to appoint an authorized representative in the EU by written mandate before making high-risk AI systems available on the EU market.
+Article 22 requires non-EU providers to appoint an authorised representative in the EU by written mandate before making high-risk AI systems available on the EU market.
+SecureFound, our strategic partner established in Adeje, Tenerife (Spain), holds this mandate under both Articles 22 (high-risk) and 54 (GPAI), covering all 27 EU Member States from a single appointment with AESIA as the coordinating home authority.
 See our Article 22 guide.

 Annex IV specifies the mandatory technical documentation that providers of high-risk AI systems must prepare under Article 11.
 It covers system description, design specifications, training data governance, risk management, testing results, cybersecurity measures, and more.
 See our Annex IV documentation guide.